 If you received a Return Correction Notice requesting completion of an Illinois Income Verification Questionnaire or an Illinois Residency Verification Questionnaire and did not receive the questionnaire, you can print the questionnaires below.

 What should I do if I receive a letter or notice requesting that I verify my identity?

-For information about how to respond to an identity verification letter, see Identity Theft Information page.
+For information about how to respond to an identity verification letter, see Identity Verification Letters Information page.